energyscope/EnergyScope_coupling_GEMMES/Docs/index.rst

 Downloading EnergyScope
 =======================

-The public version of EnergyScope can be downloaded in the Releases section or from its github repository (using the Clone or Download button on the right side of the screen): https://github.com/energyscope/EnergyScope
+The public version of EnergyScope Typical Day can be downloaded in the Releases section or from its github repository (using the Clone or Download button on the right side of the screen): https://github.com/energyscope/EnergyScope

 One might be interested by two different versions: